The Hidden Costs of Building Your Own Data Masking tool

 Schemas change, new data sources appear, detection rules drift, and audits demand documentation.
 This work often falls on senior engineers because it touches critical systems.

-Over time, teams realize they are maintaining a parallel privacy platform—one that was never formally staffed or budgeted as such.
+Over time, teams realize they are maintaining a parallel privacy platform that is not formally staffed or budgeted.
+Eventually, teams pay in terms of lost bandwidth that affects core business workflows.

-Teams often don’t outgrow masking needs gradually.
+Teams often don’t gradually outgrow masking needs.
 They cross a threshold, and complexity increases all at once.

 When Building In-House Can Still Make Sense